 Expert Advice from Professionals

 - Architects: "Accurate volume calculations are essential for designing efficient and functional spaces.
-We use 3D modeling software to automate these calculations and ensure that our designs meet the client's needs."
+We use 3D modeling software to automate these calculations and confirm that our designs meet the client's needs."

 - Engineers: "In structural engineering, volume calculations are critical for determining the amount of material needed to build a structure.
 We also use CFD simulations to analyze how fluids interact with the structure, ensuring its stability and performance."